 Story

-Over 19 years, the EIC Network has expanded to include 3,561 participants and 577 Camp Leaders (from 90 countries and regions).
+Over 23 years, the GIC Network has expanded to include 3,600 participants and 651 Camp Leaders (from 94 countries and regions).

 It all started in 2001 when Mr. Yoichi Funabashi, a columnist at the Asahi Shinbun newspaper, who wrote an article called Aete Eigo Kouyougoron (“Should English be an Official Language?”), contacted us and said, “If we don’t take any measures, the whole Japanese education system will collapse.
 Why don’t we think and work together to make changes?”
 Later, Mr. Morihiko Hiramatsu (the former Governor of Oita Prefecture), Mr. Kazuichi Sakamoto (the former President of Ritsumeikan Asia Pacific University), the staff and students from APU, Professor Kensaku Yoshida and students from Sophia University, and an international journalist, Ms. Reiko Kinoshita, joined us to help realize the idea of the English Immersion Camp.
 As a result, the English Immersion Camp was born as the first long-term camp (10 days or more) in Japan.